INVESTING IN AMERICA'S LIBRARIES

 Richard W. Dreiling, CEO

-Dollar General's commitment to literacy spans the life of our company and remains strong because of the significant need in our nation.
+Dollar General’s commitment to literacy spans the life of our company and remains strong because of the significant need in our nation.
 Our co-founder, J.L.
 Turner, was functionally illiterate when he started the company recognized today as Dollar General.
 We understand that sometimes various circumstances in life prevent individuals from achieving their educational goals.
 Whatever the circumstances that initially prevented someone from experiencing educational success, we believe it is never too late to learn.
 We also believe that learning to read, receiving your GED or learning the English language is an investment that opens new doorways for personal, professional and economic growth.
 That is why our commitment to literacy remains strong.
 It is the one gift that no one can take away—the one gift that lasts a lifetime.

 Contact Dollar General Literacy Foundation at (615) 855-5201